alf-p-steinbach/Expressive-Cpp/README.md

-Behind the scenes `$just` declares a standard C++ **`main`** function that executes `setlocale( LC_ALL, "" )` and then invokes your statement block in a context where exceptions are caught and presented on the standard error stream, with the following code or with a later improvement of it:
+Behind the scenes `$just` declares a standard C++ **`main`** function that executes `setlocale( LC_ALL, "" )` and then invokes your statement block in a context where exceptions are caught and presented on the standard error stream, using the following code or a later improvement of it:
 ``` c++
 inline $p dummy_main_func() {}